USA Basketball falls again, this time 91-83 to Australia - WHIZ News

 The other instances: two straight in the 2002 FIBA World Championship and two straight in the 2019 Basketball World Cup.
 The U.S. finished sixth in the first tournament, seventh in the other.
 And while these are glorified scrimmages, this much is already certain — a medal seems far from a lock for the U.S.

+“It’s not the first time that I’ve seen Team USA be tested,” Lillard said.
+“Maybe not beat two times in a row, but I’ve seen it before.
+These other teams and these other countries just continue to improve.
+These players, they get better, they get more confident and they also want to beat us badly.
+It’s definitely noticeable when you’re on the court.”

 Jayson Tatum’s layup with 4:35 left put the Americans up 82-80.
-Australia scoured the U.S. 11-1 the rest of the way, and Mills — who plays for U.S. coach Gregg Popovich in San Antonio — did most of the damage for the Boomers down the stretch.
+Australia outscored the U.S. 11-1 the rest of the way, and Mills — who plays for Popovich in San Antonio — did most of the damage for the Boomers down the stretch.

+“I just expect him to do it,” Ingles said of Mills’ big finish.
+“It’s what he’s done for 12 years.
+It’s just what he does for our group.”

 Favored by 16.5 points before the game, according to FanDuel Sportsbook, the Americans looked the part for much of the first half.
 A 20-6 run — capped by five points from Select Team call-up Keldon Johnson — put the U.S. up by eight late in the opening quarter, and Lillard closed out his 16-point first half with a 3-pointer 31.7 seconds before intermission that gave the Americans a 46-35 lead.